ubghacking/ubghacking.github.io/_posts/2019-10-22-htb-ellingson.md

 /usr/bin/garbage
 {% endhighlight %}

 I tried several methods to get the binary to my box.
-All ways failed, until I found openssl base64!
+All ways failed, so assume that it's blocked on the box.
+I found openssl base64 as an alternative method.

 {% highlight bash %}
 openssl base64 < garbage